 What is the interest rate?

-Interest rates are a vital tool of central banks in monetary policy and are taken into account when variables like investment, inflation and unemployment are treated.
+Interest rates are a key tool used by central banks in monetary policy and play a crucial role in influencing economic variables such as investment, inflation, and unemployment.

 History

-The interest charges can be traced back to very ancient times, the first references may be found in the texts of the Abrahamic religions.
+The concept of charging interest dates back to ancient times, with early references found in texts from the Abrahamic religions.

 - in = Nominal interest rate